unraid/docs/docs/unraid-os/getting-started/quick-install-guide.md

 :::tip

-If you happen to forget your root password, the steps to reset it can be found [here](../guides/reset-password.md).
+If you happen to forget your root password, the steps to reset it can be found [here](../manual/users/reset-password.md).
+If you know your root password, but want to change it to something more secure, you can follow [these steps](../manual/users/manage-user.md#modify-a-user-account).

 :::